-St Mary's Pharmaceutical Unit (Cardiff and Vale University Health Board) will be responsible for the procurement of trial medications, subsequent manufacture and packaging, QP release and distribution to recruiting sites.
+St Mary's Pharmaceutical Unit will be responsible for the procurement of trial medications, subsequent manufacture and packaging into a double-blind format, QP certification and distribution to recruiting sites.
 They will be produced in accordance with GMP and using local Trust Policies and Standard Operating Procudures.
 St Mary's Pharmaceutical Unit will manfuacture and carry out all the necessary quality assurance activities.
-Capsules will be packed into HDPE bottles and labelled with the approved label.
-These will be supplied to sites pharmacies in small sized bulk packs containing 20 (12.5mg) or 100 (25mg and 100mg) capsules.